-PSY530 - Advanced Helping Skills (3 credits; Online)
+PSY530 - Advanced Counseling Skills (3 credits)

-This course takes an experiential approach to understanding and applying helping skills.
-Students are introduced to various and complex theories with evaluative and reflective assignments in order to synthesize the information presented.
-In addition, students will have access to videos of clinicians demonstrating these theories in action as an accompaniment to the text.
+This course takes an experiential approach to understanding and applying counseling theory.
+Students will be introduced to various and complex counseling theories with evaluative and reflective assignments in order to synthesize the information presented and incorporate it into their counseling practices.
+In addition, students will have access to videos of clinicians demonstrating these theories in action as an accompaniment to the text in order to see how theory can be applied in practice.

-PSY540 - Clinical Supervision (3 credits; Online)
+PSY540 - Clinical Supervision (3 credits)

-This course presents the dimensions of supervision in clinical settings for those seeking to understand how practices are managed.
+This course presents the dimensions of supervision in clinical settings for those seeking to be leaders in a counseling practice.
 Theoretical and empirical information on supervision is provided, including, individual supervision, group supervision, triadic supervision, multi-cultural supervision, ethical and legal issues, and use of technology to assist supervisors.

-PSY620 - Psychological Interactions (3 credits; Online)
+PSY620 - Psychological Consultation (3 credits)

-Within the context of addiction, this course outlines the major theoretical approaches to interactions and offers concrete ideas about the processes as well as techniques and strategies used by others in collaboration and consultation.
-The course presents the assessment model incorporated into behavioral dialogue, identifying the federal guidelines for assessment and intervention for children and includes material that can be used in any situation.
-The course includes a strong emphasis on crosscultural discourse.
+Within the context of addiction counseling, this course outlines the major theoretical approaches to consultation and collaboration and offers concrete ideas about the processes as well as techniques and strategies for use in collaboration and consultation.
+The course presents the assessment model incorporated into the behavioral consultation identifying the federal guidelines for assessment and intervention for children, and includes material that can be used in any situation.
+The course includes a strong emphasis on cross-cultural consultation.

-PSY650 - Ethics (3 credits: Online)
+PSY650 - Counseling Ethics (3 credits)

-This course provides exceptional coverage of the philosophical foundations of ethics.
-After a thorough discussion of ethical principles and standards, students will practice conscientious examination of ethical issues as they manifest themselves in the real world.
-In addition, students will be introduced to a compendium of ethical codes ideal for study.
+This course provides exceptional coverage of the philosophical foundations of counseling.
+After a thorough discussion of ethical principles and standards, students will practice conscientious examination of ethical issues as they manifest themselves in counseling.
+In addition, students will be introduced to a compendium of ethical codes ideal for study by future counselors or as a reference for current practitioners.